Mystic is understood as everything related to mysticism. To the spiritual connection that individuals can develop with the extra-terrestrial.

-The mystical term is an adjective of the qualifying type that is used, then, to designate people or situations that have to do with mysticism.
+The mystical term is an adjective that is used to designate people or situations that have to do with mysticism.

 When we speak of a person as someone mystical, we are referring to a person who has a very developed spiritual side.